+Hathras gangrape: Police push Derek O’Brien to the ground, stop TMC workers from entering village

-Hathras gangrape protests: Bhim Army chief to reach India Gate at 5 pm today amid ban on gathering
+Bhim Army chief Chandrashekhar Azad on Friday called for a protest at Delhi’s India Gate at 5 pm.

-Meanwhile, a delegation of Trinamool Congress MPs, including Derek O’Brien was stopped and allegedly roughed up by the police near the Hathras border.
+Trinamool Congress leader Derek O’Brien was on Friday pushed to the ground by the Uttar Pradesh police when he was going to Hathras district in the state to meet the family members of the Dalit woman who was raped and brutally assaulted two weeks ago.
+A delegation of the party MPs, including Kakoli Ghosh Dastidar and Pratima Mondalhave, were stopped by the police as they tried to enter the village.

-Bhim Army chief Chandrashekhar Azad on Friday called for a protest at Delhi’s India Gate – where large gatherings have been banned – to demand answers from Prime Minister Narendra Modi over the gangrape and murder of a 20-year-old Dalit woman in Hathras, Uttar Pradesh.
+Bhim Army chief Chandrashekhar Azad has called for a protest at Delhi’s India Gate – where large gatherings have been banned – to demand answers from Prime Minister Narendra Modi over the gangrape and murder.

-Meanwhile, a delegation of Trinamool Congress MPs, including Derek O’Brien, Kakoli Ghosh Dastidar and Pratima Mondalhave, were stopped by the Uttar Pradesh Police at the Hathras border, as they attempted to make their way to meet the woman’s family.

-Photos and videos showed police personnel roughing up the MPs.
-Derek O’Brien was allegedly pushed to the ground during an altercation with the police.
-Trinamool Congress leader Pratima Mondal alleged the police misbehaved with the politicians and baton charged them.

-Two weeks ago, four upper-caste men had tortured and raped the Dalit woman.
+Four upper-caste men had tortured and raped the Dalit woman.
 She died on Tuesday at Delhi’s Safdarjung Hospital.
 She had suffered multiple fractures and other serious injuries when the four accused raped her in her village on September 14.
 The four men have been arrested.
 However, the woman was hastily cremated by the police, which has evoked shock and outrage across the country.

 Live updates